StackExchange/dnscontrol/misc/convertzone/README.md

 Example:

-"""
     convertzone stackoverflow.com zone.stackoverflow.com >new/stackoverflow.com
-"""

-## mode=tsv:
+## -mode=tsv:

-This is useful for AWK and other systems that deal best with a uniform set of input.
+This is useful for `awk` and other systems that expect a very uniform set of input.

 Example: Print all CNAMEs: